 Mark Johnson is a co-founder and Senior Partner of Innosight, a strategic innovation consulting and investing company with offices in Massachusetts, Singapore and Switzerland, which he co-founded with Harvard Business School professor Clayton M. Christensen.
-He has consulted to the Global 1000 and start-up companies in a wide range of industries—including health care, aerospace/defense, enterprise IT, energy, automotive, and consumer packaged goods—and has advised Singapore’s government on innovation and entrepreneurship.
+He has been a strategic advisor to both Global 1000 and start-up companies in a wide range of industries—including automotive, health care, aerospace/defense, enterprise IT, energy, and consumer packaged goods.
+He has advised Singapore’s government on innovation and entrepreneurship.

 Prior to co-founding Innosight, Mark was a consultant at Booz Allen Hamilton, where he advised clients on managing innovation and implementing comprehensive change programs.
 Before that, he served as a nuclear power-trained surface warfare officer in the U.S. Navy.

 Mark received an MBA from Harvard Business School, a master’s degree in civil engineering and engineering mechanics from Columbia University, and a bachelor’s degree with distinction in aerospace engineering from the United States Naval Academy.

 Mark, his wife, Jane Clayson Johnson, and their children live in Belmont, Massachusetts.

 Seizing the White Space: Business Model Innovation for Growth and Renewal, Harvard Business School Press, 2010.

 “New Business Models in Emerging Markets,” Harvard Business Review, January-February 2011.

 “How to Jump Start the Clean Tech Economy,” Harvard Business Review, November 2009.

 “Reinventing Your Business Model,” Harvard Business Review, December 2008.